How To Take Care Of Your Mental Health As A College Student

 Generally, a perfectionist will do very well in their classes and on their assignments because they have turned in their best work.
 However, perfectionism may result in unhealthy habits.
 Such as procrastination.
 Perfectionists may struggle with turning in assignments that aren’t their best work or getting anything less than an A. Perfectionism can also lead to anxiety and depression.
 It’s important to learn how to strike a balance.

-Practice your time management and aim for completing your tasks.
+Practice your time management and aim to complete your tasks.
 Remember that sometimes a completed assignment is better than a perfect assignment because you will be able to complete other assignments and dedicate time and energy to other important tasks.

 Consider Living At Home Or Close To Family While In College